rwc3030/nickyp_music_tools_groove_matrix_1001/checklist_progress.md

 - [x] Addressed all issues in 'next_feature.txt' and confirmed resolution.
 - [x] Marked the task as complete in 'checklist.md'.
 - [x] Final notes added to 'checklist_progress.md'.
+- [x] All issues have been resolved and verified in 'next_feature.txt'.